 For small- or medium-sized businesses, operating an Access Point is often not feasible or economical.
-If you need to transact over the Peppol network, you can use SAP, Xero, or other accounting software that already offers Peppol integration, and they will distribute your Peppol ID so you can start sending and receiving documents rightaway.
+If you need to transact over the Peppol network, you can use SAP, Xero, or other accounting software that already offers Peppol integration, and they will distribute your Peppol ID so you can start sending and receiving documents right away.

 If you are a large company with your own accounting system, you will need to become an Access Point operator in order to integrate Peppol into your ERP.
 While this may seem potentially difficult and/or costly, consider the benefit of Peppol as a connect once, reach all network.
 If you have contracts with different public and private sector organizations throughout the world (or even domestically), you most likely have disparate integrations set up to safely and efficiently transact with your clients.
 This usually involves going through various VAN operators or service providers.
-With Peppol, one connection is all this is needed to send and receive electronic business documents to and from any other participant on the network.
+With Peppol, one connection is all that is needed to send and receive electronic business documents to and from any other participants on the network.

 If you are a service provider or ERP vendor who is thinking about providing Peppol access and Peppol IDs to your clients, you will similarly need to operate an Access Point in order to integrate Peppol into your system.